Nike Zoom Fly 6 Running Shoe Review

 Cons

-• Energy return is mediocre in the heel.
+• Energy return is disappointing in the heel.

-The Nike Zoom Fly 6 has good underfoot protection.
-The heel offers very good shock absorption for long miles, while the forefoot's cushioning feels a little less substantial yet still protective enough to partly mute the road feel.
-This combination keeps the ride comfortable for most types of steady efforts, though athletes who crave a plush floating sensation might wish for a bit more give upfront.
+The Nike Zoom Fly 6 has decent underfoot protection.
+The heel offers satisfactory shock absorption over long miles, while the forefoot's cushioning feels slightly less substantial yet still protective enough to somewhat mute the road feel.
+The ride will feel comfortable for most types of steady efforts, though athletes who crave a plush, floating sensation might wish for more give upfront.

 Pros